 The Remainders is about a homeless son and troubled father who have become separated in Southern California.
-They must reconnect before it’s too late.
-It will be published by Black Rose Writing in September 2021.
+They must reconnect before their inner demons destroy them.
+It is available now from Black Rose Writing.

 What is The Remainders about?

 Dylan Glass, an 18-year-old high school dropout, has been kicked out of his mother and stepdad’s palatial house.
 Now homeless, he sleeps in his SUV behind an abandoned movie theater in an aging San Fernando Valley suburb.
 Although he has a job at a dollar store and support from the people he meets, he finds himself challenged by old temptations and a new woman, the alluring and enigmatic Pearl.

 Miles away in Orange County, his estranged father, Dr. Oliver Glass, struggles with demons of his own.
 A private practice and a beautiful girlfriend with children of her own can’t make up for a past of tragedy and abuse.
 Memories of long-ago terrors constantly haunt Oliver.

 Oliver seeks to reconnect with his son.
 Dylan seeks love and acceptance.
 Can they overcome their painful pasts?
 Or will they surrender to their self-destructive urges?
 Find out in the new adult novel that has been called “an intensely moving story” and a “powerful page turner,” The Remainders.

 Here is a reading from a preliminary draft of The Remainders.